ttulttul/csv-to-llm/README.md

 - **Flexible Column References**: Support both named columns (`{column_name}`) and positional columns (`{COL1}`, `{COL2}`, etc.)
 - **Row Skipping**: Skip rows based on regex patterns
 - **Resume Support**: Continue processing from where you left off
+- **Embeddings Generation**: Generate text embeddings with `--embeddings`, using providers such as OpenAI

 ## Installation